albertvinyes/sequratask/README.md

 # About
 This is a Django-based solution.
 It uses Celery for task scheduling and Redis as its broker.
-The solution includes unit tests to make sure than objects can be created and inserted in the database.
+The solution includes unit tests to make sure that objects can be created and inserted in the database.

 Each schema is a different django app in the project.

 Django oficially supports the most relevant SQL databases by default and the models are almost database independent.
 However, I went for MongoDB because the data was given me in files and it was extremely easy for me to import it into the database.
 If I had no time constraints I would have chosen PostgreSQL or MariaDB.

 ## A quick glance
-If you want to take a quick look at the relevant files, I sugges you check the disembursements/models.py and the other models.py files in the different folders.
+If you want to take a quick look at the relevant files, I sugges you check the disembursements/models.py, disembursements/tests.py, and the other models.py files in the different folders.

 # Instalation
 Follow the steps below if you want to install the solution